DIAGNijmegen/website-content/content/pages/vacancies/phd-ai-health.md

 *	MSc degree (or equivalent) in (Technical) Medicine
 *	Strong interest in Artificial Intelligence in Healthcare
 *	Excellent communication skills in English and the ability and willingness to work in an interdisciplinary research team
+*	Interest in teaching and educating healthcare professionals on the role of AI in healthcare

 ## Radboud University Nijmegen Medical Center
 Nijmegen is the oldest Dutch city with a rich history and one of the liveliest city centers in the Netherlands.
 Radboud University has over 17,000 students.
 Radboud University Medical Center is a leading academic center for medical science, education, and health care with over 8,500 staff and 3,000 students.